Finding a low-income apartment with no waiting list may seem like an elusive dream, but it’s more attainable than you

 Other Ways The Local Housing Authority Can Help You

 Despite this news, all is not lost.
-Housing authorities can help you in a number of other ways like:
+Housing authorities can help you in a number of other ways:

 - Helping you understand housing options – The better you understand the rules, programs, and eligibility requirements the better chance you will have to find assistance.
 With so many people searching for low-income housing or even a rental assistance program to help, you need to find as many advantages as possible.
 Your local PHA can help you with this.

 - Get a person on the inside – Knowing someone who works at a local public housing agency will keep you informed about waiting lists that will be opening soon.

 How To Find A Housing Authority